Arts

 installation artwork from atelier jak with small frames

 The artist collective atelierJAK consists of Jangyoung Jung (*1973 in Korea) and Andreas Geisselhardt (*1974 in Germany).
 For over a decade, they have been opening up detailed perspectives into thematic and visual microcosms using drawing, text, video, sound, sculpture, painting and photography.
 The duo symbolizes the delicate boundaries between phenomena, realities and realities by conceptually penetrating them in their sometimes space-filling installations.
 The fictional persona JAK that emerges through the entire work can be understood as a hybrid of the two artist characters, which arises from the catalyzing space between digital and analog media.
 Numerous works are represented in international collections, including the Collection of Contemporary Art of the Federal Republic of Germany, the Museum of Contemporary Art Busan, Korea, the Kunstmuseum Stuttgart and the State Museums in Berlin.
-(Text, Art curator: Nadine Bajek)
+(Text: Nadine Bajek, Art curator)

 71st exhibition: Skafte Kuhn